RashidCodes/azure_dbt_core/README.md

     ![project settings](./IaC/assets/project_settings.png)

 1. Click on service connections and create a new service connection.
 In this case, my service connection is called `midrangepullup`.
-Modify the [deployment.yml](./.workflows/cd/deployment.yml).
+You may need to modify the [deployment.yml](./.workflows/cd/deployment.yml).
 At the time of development, I used the docker registry service *connection id* however you can also use the name of the service connection.

     ![service connection](./IaC/assets/service_connections.png)